-You have to make one for each SU you choose (in the application process you will have to choose up to three, in order of preference).
+You have to make one for the SU you apply to.
 In the letter you have to introduce yourself and explain why you want to participate in the Summer University.
 You have to write it in English, unless you know the language of the country that you want to go to, in which case you can write in that language.

 The letter is the means by which the organizers, once shortlisted, accept you as a participant or not, so be original!
 Remember that the people that will read the letter will be someone like you, so show yourself in a positive and informal way.
 To start the letter with "Dear Sir Organizer" would therefore make no sense.

 Furthermore, you can guess that a three-line letter is a sure rejection, and two pages are as well.
 If you are afraid your English isn't good enough then remember, whoever reads your letter may know even less English than you.
 So, just write a letter of at least 500 characters to show that you are the ideal participant!